dschnare/statejs/Readme.md

 # Overview

-Statejs is an event-driven finite state machine implmentation for JavaScript.
+Statejs is an event-driven finite state machine implmentation for JavaScript based the article by Eric Dybsand in Best of Game Programming Gems.

 # Support